 Security Policy and Procedure

 University Council (as Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this policy and its accompanying procedure.

-Chair, Academic Board (as Policy Sponsor) is responsible for maintaining the content of this policy as delegated by Academic Board.
+The Vice-Chancellor is responsible for maintaining the content of this policy as the Policy Sponsor as appointed by the Council on 15 December 2020.

 The Academic Freedom Policy will be communicated throughout the University via:

 - An Announcement Notice under ‘FedNews’ website and through the University Policy - ‘Recently Approved Documents’ webpage to alert the University-wide community of the approved Policy.

 - Inclusion on the Policies, Procedures and Forms section of the University’s website to alert the University-wide community of the approved Policy.